-The YBCO (yttrium-barium-copper-oxide) superconductor is a relatively new material, which does not pose any known health hazard in normal use.
-The superconducting disk is made from pressed and annealed YBCO powder.
-If the disk is somehow swallowed, the patient should be treated for barium poisoning since the material would react with stomach acid to produce toxic barium chloride.
-If you need a complete Material Safety Data Sheet for YBCO in the powdered form, you can find one online at:
+The YBCO (yttrium-barium-copper-oxide) superconductor is a new material, which does not pose any known health hazard in normal use.
+The superconducting disk is made from pressed and sintered YBCO powder.
+To protect the material from deterioration upon exposure to water it has been coated with a silicone resin.
+If the disk should be dropped and broken or chipped, the following safety data information provides material handling considerations.